KeeeX/ByteStream.js/README.md

 # ByteStream.js

+## About this repository

+This is an ES5-friendly fork of the original repository.
+No other changes are planned.

 ## ByteStream class

 _ByteStream_ class is the major class for all others.
 It provides many useful function for making search for patterns and data transformation.
 Optimized for fast as possible data processing.